patrickbucher/sicp/diary.md

 the intersection procedure.
 The results of the two sub-trees can easily be merged using append, because their values are guaranteed to be unique.

+In the evening, I figured out that my `tree-contains?` procedure unneccessarily searched through the whole tree, where it could just descend into one of the two branches based on whether or not the searched value is smaller or bigger than the current node's value.
+This reduced the complexity from `O(n)` to `O(log n)` for the lookup.
+The intersection algorithm is now of complexity `O(n * log m)`, where `n` is the size of the first tree, and `m` the size of the second one.

 # 2022-11-20 (Su)

 I started working on exercise 2.65.
 I found an approach, but am not ready to